n1ghtie/amp-inline-css-cli/README.md

 ##!Important

-This sole purpose of this package is to assist in developing amp webpages, that require special `<style amp-custom></style>` attibute to be valid, and not to modify any external css like `goole fonts`, or `font-awesome`
+This sole purpose of this package is to assist in developing amp webpages, that require special `<style amp-custom></style>` attibute to be valid, and not to modify any external css like `google fonts api`, or `font-awesome`

 ## Installation